Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 Beyond who gets selected, ADS may also be evaluated in terms of procedural and operational concerns, such as how resource-intensive a decision-making process is or how legitimate the system appears to key audiences \citep{grgic-hlaca_dimensions_2022, martin_are_2023, yurrita2023disentangling}.
 Different stakeholders may weigh these evaluative dimensions differently, making it difficult to establish a single, universally accepted benchmark for ADS \citep{nguyen2024definitions, johnson2025predictive}.
 A narrow evaluation framework that privileges only one of these dimensions -- such as predictive performance -- risks obscuring critical welfare trade-offs.

 \paragraph{Connection to Standards Development in Program Evaluation}

 In the field of program evaluation, there is a major emphasis on the development of performance standards.
 The proper formulation of evaluations in the context of a machine learning task, including the choice of outcomes to measure, presents a similar challenge.
 In particular, in many legal product safety regimes, the clear articulation of system expectations is essential in setting up robust audits and performance verification schemes~\citep{raji2022fallacy, raji2022outsider}.

-\begin{itemize} \item \textbf{Internal Standards} There is a long-standing tradition across various fields of internal auditing and pre-deployment testing~\cite{raji2020closing}.
-These are internally set principle documents and guidelines that articulate the expectations set by organizational leadership, which can then inform local procurement and model testing. \item
+This is also closely connected to performance management.
+Under the U.S. Government Performance and Results Act, for instance, agencies must define and report performance measures.
+Many agencies institute quality assurance programs -- often utilizing random samples of cases -- to measure and improve outcomes \citep{ames2020due}.

-\textbf{Proprietary Standards} Several standards are developed and sold by standards-making bodies, such as International Organization for Standardization (ISO), or the Institute of Electrical and Electronics Engineers (IEEE).
-Guiding documents and templates such as NIST’s Risk Management Framework (RMF), Microsoft's AI Fairness Checklist or Google's Model Cards~\cite{mitchell2019model}, which is broadly disseminated as a type of evaluation tool across a range of organizations~\cite{ojewale2024towards}.

-\item \textbf{Government Standards} In many cases, the expectations of the system are set by law.
+\textit{Internal standards} are the starting point via internal auditing and pre-deployment testing~\cite{raji2020closing}, articulating organization expectations to inform local procurement and model testing.
+Proprietary standards include those developed by standards-making bodies, such as International Organization for Standardization (ISO), or the Institute of Electrical and Electronics Engineers (IEEE), or other widely disseminated guiding documents such as NIST’s Risk Management Framework (RMF), Microsoft's AI Fairness Checklist or Google's Model Cards~\cite{mitchell2019model}, widely disseminated across a range of organizations~\cite{ojewale2024towards}.
+In many cases, the expectations of the system are set by law in \textit{governmental standards}.
 This can include, for example, fairness criteria set by legislative anti-discrimination statues ~\citep{xiang2020reconciling,wachter2020bias,xiang2019legal}, or product safety standards of performance set by rule-making enforcement agencies ~\cite{raji2022fallacy}.
-Although more rigid, these expectations also tend to be more vague and open to interpretation, allowing for some flexibility in how adherence to the standard is contextualized within a broader accountability process.
-For instance, the fourth-fifths heuristic for employment discrimination is only the first step in a multi-step process of legal accountability ~\cite{raghavan2024limitations}.